Panzer Aces: Reception

 Historians Ronald Smelser and Edward J. Davies describe Panzer Aces and its companion Infantry Aces, published by Fedorowicz in 1994, as "classics", noting that they "continue to enjoy a widespread and enthusiastic readership".
 In their analysis of the series, which also includes Panzer Aces II and Panzer Aces III, they write:Kurowski gives the readers an almost heroic version of the German soldier, guiltless of any war crimes, actually incapable of such behavior. (...)
 Sacrifice and humility are his hallmarks.
 Their actions win them medals, badges and promotions, yet they remain indifferent to these awards.
 The cover art evokes heroism, determination and might of the German soldier and his weapons.

 In addition to facts, Kurowski's writing contained fictional stories.
 The historian Roman Töppel notes that it is "regrettable that Kurowski was sometimes perceived as a culturally worthy historian in foreign [non-German language] historical studies."
-Thus, Kurowski's fictional assertions found their way into popular history books on World War II, and even into serious literature.
+Thus, Kurowski's fictional claims found their way into serious literature.
 Smelser and Davies describe Kurowski's version of the war on the Eastern Front as "well-nigh chivalrous", with German troops "showing concerns for the Russian wounded, despite the many atrocities" of the Soviets against the Germans.

 In one of Kurowski's accounts, Michael Wittmann takes out eighteen tanks in a single engagement, for which Sepp Dietrich, Wittmann's commanding officer, presents him with an Iron Cross and inquires whether Wittmann has a request.
 Without hesitation, Wittmann requests assistance for a wounded "Russian" soldier that he spotted.
 Many similar acts of "humanity" are present in the books, amounting to an image of the German fighting men "without flaws or character defects".
 Smelser and Davies conclude that "Kurowski's accounts are laudatory texts that cast the German soldier in an extraordinarily favorable light".

 According to Smelser and Davies, Kurowski's accounts, including Panzer Aces, celebrate the German soldiers who (in Kurowski's worldview) served their country honourably and fought valiantly against tremendous odds, only to return to Germany, as he puts it, "wounded and broken, ashamed and beaten".
 They write that the author's aim is to restore their reputation and that he "intends his books to act as an appropriate memorial to these men".